Skip to Content

 You can wear deeply intense colors and generally look best in deep red, deep berries, and purple shades.
 The color that looks best on you will depend largely on how dark your skin is.

 Bronzer should generally be avoided for winters.
-However, if you are really interested in bronzer, choose one with red or purple pigments instead of orange or rust.
+However, if you are really interested in bronzer, choose one with brown, red, or purple pigments instead of orange or rust.

-Highlights should be from the icy shades in your pallet including ice light gray, cool icy pink, or a light neutral champagne beige.
+Highlights should be from the icy shades in your pallet including icy pink, or a light neutral champagne beige.

 Denim for the Dark Winter